-APS' have also proven to provide benefit to all pedestrians and especially children by alerting them to the instant when the walk sign turns on and the status of the walk cycle.
+APS' provide benefit to visually impaired and all pedestrians by alerting them to when the walk sign turns on and the status of the walk cycle.

 An APS that meets the current requirements in the Manual on Uniform Traffic Control Devices would have the following features and operate in the following manner.

 When you approach an intersection where an APS is installed the first thing you will notice when you come within 6-12 feet of a push button, is a beeping sound emanating from the push button.
 This sound is called the “Locate Tone” and sounds once per second.
 It is intended to direct a visually impaired pedestrian to the push button.
 The volume of this should typically be low and only heard within 6-12 feet from the pole so it does not disturb the surrounding public.

 On the button is a raised tactile arrow pointing in the direction of the crosswalk.
 This helps a visually impaired pedestrian to orient themself in the direction of the crosswalk.
 Each time the button is pushed one should hear the word “wait”.